Genixor/wallet-adapter/APP.md

-# Wallet Adapter for Solana Apps
+# Wallet Adapter for Genixor Apps

-This is a quick setup guide with examples of how to add Wallet Adapter to a React-based Solana app.
+This is a quick setup guide with examples of how to add Wallet Adapter to a React-based Genixor app.

-See the [packages](https://github.com/solana-labs/wallet-adapter/blob/master/PACKAGES.md) and [FAQ](https://github.com/solana-labs/wallet-adapter/blob/master/FAQ.md) for other supported frontend frameworks.
+See the [packages](https://github.com/Genixor-labs/wallet-adapter/blob/master/PACKAGES.md) and [FAQ](https://github.com/Genixor-labs/wallet-adapter/blob/master/FAQ.md) for other supported frontend frameworks.

 ## Quick Setup (using React UI)

-There are also [material-ui](https://github.com/solana-labs/wallet-adapter/tree/master/packages/ui/material-ui) and [ant-design](https://github.com/solana-labs/wallet-adapter/tree/master/packages/ui/ant-design) packages if you use those UI component frameworks.
+There are also [material-ui](https://github.com/Genixor-labs/wallet-adapter/tree/master/packages/ui/material-ui) and [ant-design](https://github.com/Genixor-labs/wallet-adapter/tree/master/packages/ui/ant-design) packages if you use those UI component frameworks.

 ### Install